-Since it has become so easy to self-publish many authors are creating their own books, both in e-book and print form.
-Later that author is not quite sure what to do if/when they want to approach an agent.
+Since it has become so easy to self-publish, many authors are creating their own books, both in ebook and print form.
+Later those authors are not quite sure what to do if/when they want to approach an agent.
 Or pitch to an editor at a conference.

-Should they just send a copy of the book with a letter? or should they create a proposal? or both?
+Should they just send a copy of the book with a letter?
+Or should they create a proposal?
+Or do both?
 Is there truly a right way and a wrong way?
-And if you are at a writers conference why not just bring a copy of the book?
+And if you are at a writers conference, why not just bring a copy of the book?
 You may not like my answer:

-I didn’t say you couldn’t, what I said is that it is best to start over fresh.
+I didn’t say you couldn’t.
+What I said is that it is best to start over fresh.
 Why?
 Because of first impressions.
-Over the years I’ve received hundreds of finished self-published books instead of a proposal with sample chapters.
-Unfortunately the artwork on the cover or the interior design or the printing quality of the book are less than stellar.
+Over the years I’ve received hundreds of finished self-published books instead of proposals with sample chapters.
+Unfortunately, the artwork on the cover or the interior design or the printing quality of the book can be less than stellar.
 It is unfortunate, but I cannot avoid comparing your book to the covers I see from the industry’s finest designers.
 It is human nature to compare.

-Beyond the book cover I’ve seen some used a weird font inside their finished book which rendered it unreadable.
+Beyond the book cover, I’ve seen some weird font inside the finished book, which rendered it unreadable.
 Or the author was trying to save printing costs by reducing page count.
 Try to imagine a printed book with an 8-point font, single spaced.
 (Yes, that has happened–more than once.)

-If you book only sold 75 copies that isn’t quite as exciting.
+If your book only sold 75 copies, that isn’t quite as exciting.

-Of course there are exceptions to this (and it is not a “rule” only a guideline).
+Of course, there are exceptions (and it is not a “rule,” only a guideline).
 There are times where the packaging of someone’s book is so terrific that it actually helps sell the book!
-But in a case like that you are betting that the agent or editor has the same taste in design that you do.
+But in a case like that, you are betting that the agent or editor has the same taste in design that you do.
 I’ll admit to being “sold” by an indie author’s extraordinary packaging of their book.
 It suggests they are willing to invest in their work and their brand, and they know good work when they see it.
 (But then if they did so well on their own, why are they looking for an agent?
 That is a question for another day.)

-As always, check the agent’s guidelines (ours are found here) before sending anything to an agent or to a publisher.
+As always, check the agent’s guidelines before sending anything to an agent or a publisher.